Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a file in Cloud Filestore per device and append new data to that file.
 - [ ] Ingest the data into Datastore.
 Store data in an entity group based on the device.
 - [x] Ingest the data into Cloud Bigtable.
 Create a row key based on the event timestamp.

+For a scenario where you need to handle high-throughput, time-series data with consistent and atomic storage and retrieval, **Cloud Bigtable** is the best fit.
+Here’s why:

+**Option 4: Ingest the data into Cloud Bigtable.
+Create a row key based on the event timestamp.**

+### Why Cloud Bigtable is Suitable:
+- **High Throughput:** Cloud Bigtable is designed for high-throughput, low-latency workloads.
+It can handle thousands of events per hour per device efficiently.
+- **Time-Series Data:** Creating a row key based on the event timestamp allows for efficient time-based queries, making it ideal for time-series data.
+- **Atomic Operations:** Cloud Bigtable supports atomic read and write operations, ensuring data consistency.
+- **Scalability:** It scales seamlessly to accommodate large volumes of data from numerous devices.

+### Why Other Options Are Less Suitable:
+- **Option 1: Create a file in Cloud Storage per device and append new data to that file.**
+  - **Not Designed for High Throughput:** Cloud Storage is not optimized for high-throughput, low-latency writes and reads.
+  - **Atomicity:** Ensuring atomic append operations and consistent reads can be complex and error-prone.

+- **Option 2: Create a file in Cloud Filestore per device and append new data to that file.**
+  - **Not Ideal for High Throughput:** Cloud Filestore, while providing a shared file system, is not designed for handling the volume and velocity of data in this use case.
+  - **Complexity in Atomic Operations:** Similar to Cloud Storage, ensuring atomic operations can be challenging.

+- **Option 3: Ingest the data into Datastore.
+Store data in an entity group based on the device.**
+  - **Limited Throughput:** Datastore (now Firestore in Datastore mode) is optimized for high-availability and consistency but may not handle the required throughput as efficiently as Bigtable.
+  - **Time-Series Queries:** Datastore is not optimized for time-series data storage and retrieval, making it less suitable for querying based on event timestamps.

+### Summary:
+Using **Cloud Bigtable** with row keys based on event timestamps is the most appropriate solution for handling high-throughput, time-series data with consistent and atomic operations.
+This approach ensures that you can efficiently store, retrieve, and process the large volume of sensor data generated by your construction equipment.

 **[⬆ Back to Top](#table-of-contents)**